gajus/eslint-config-canonical/README.md

 First, run `npm run setup-dev`.
 Then, any time that ESLint dependencies are updated you must:

 1. Run `npm run generate-typescript-compatibility-rules` script.
 It disables and override any TypeScript rules that are incompatible with ESLint built-in rules.
 1. Run `npm run compare` script.
-It generates updated ruleset comparison table and identifies rules that are not configured.
-Copy generated table to README.md.
+It generates ruleset comparison table, updates README.md, and identifies rules that are not configured.